Free Self-Guided Walking Tour London Westminster Sights by JetSettingFools.com

 #28 Big Ben

-View of Big Ben, London, England, UK
+View of Big Ben and the Elizabeth Tower, London, England, UK

-#29 River Thames Memorials and Statues
+#29 River Thames Memorials, Statues & Sights

 Several landmarks, statues and memorials stand on the bank of the Thames River, north of Big Ben.
-We are highlighting just a few of the sights to look for along the riverbank.
+We are highlighting a few of the sights to look for along the riverbank.

+MAP.
 The Royal Air Force Memorial was erected in 1923 in memory of airmen who died in WWI.
 The PS Tattershall Castle, a moored boat and now a pub, was used as a passenger ferry from 1934 until 1973.

 #30 Golden Jubilee Bridge